-The Army ROTC program offers men and women the opportunity to develop leadership and management skills that can lead to commission as an officer and second lieutenant in the United States Army, Army Reserve, or Army National Guard.
+The Army ROTC program offers men and women the opportunity to develop leadership and management skills that can lead to commission as an officer at the rank of second lieutenant in the United States Army, Army Reserve, or Army National Guard.
 Instruction focuses on leadership, problem-solving, decision-making, ethics, and military doctrine.
-Students complete individual and group exercises and assignments in classroom and field environments, and are encouraged to attend various national level seminar opportunities such as Mountain Warfare School; Basic Military Parachuting School; Military Helicopter Operations School; Language and Cultural Immersion in Africa, the Middle East, and Europe; and a fully funded semester abroad.
+Students complete individual and group exercises and assignments in classroom and field environments, and are encouraged to participate in numerous military training opportunities including Mountain Warfare School; Airborne School; Air Assault School; and the Cultural Understanding and Language Program (with numerous worldwide countries).

 Department Course Offerings

-The four-year Military Studies program at UVM consists of a two-year Basic Course (for first-year and sophomore year) and a two-year Advanced Course (junior and senior years).
-A fully funded 30-day Leader’s Training Course (LTC) conducted at Fort Knox, Kentucky is offered as an alternative to the Basic Course of study, and meets all prerequisites for students wishing to start ROTC at the end of their sophomore year.
-The department offers military physical training classes Mondays, Wednesdays, and Fridays for all cadets as a student-led activity.
+The four-year Military Studies program at UVM consists of a two-year Basic Course (first & second years) and a two-year Advanced Course (third & fourth years).
+A fully funded 30-day Basic Camp conducted at Fort Knox, Kentucky is offered as an alternative to the first two years of study, and meets all prerequisites for students wishing to start ROTC at the end of their sophomore year.
+The department conducts military physical training classes three days a week with all cadets as a faculty-run, cadet-led activity.

 Interdepartmental Course Offerings

-The Military Studies department also offers one-credit courses in related fields on behalf of the UVM Department of Physical Education including: PEAC 014, PEAC 017, and PEAC 019.
-Students do not need to participate in ROTC to take these courses.
-These PEAC courses incur no military obligation.
+The Military Studies department also offers a one-credit fitness course on behalf of the UVM Department of Physical Education.
+PEAC 017 Military Fitness exposes students to the fitness methodologies implemented by the U.S. Army.
+Students do not need to participate in ROTC to take this course.
+The PEAC course incurs no military obligation.

 The Department of Military Studies is located at Adams House, 601 Main Street, (802) 656-2966.
 Website: http://www.uvm.edu/~goldbar/.